 When Holden confirms, she takes off her coat and sits down on his bed in her green dress.
 She looks nervous, probably because she's about Holden's age.

-He asks her for her name (Sunny) and then wants to know if they can just chat for a while.
+He asks her for her name (Sunny—we're guessing not her real name) and then wants to know if they can just chat for a while.

 She's all "whatever" and asks him to hang up her dress in the closet.
-This depresses Holden, since he can imagine her buying it in a store where no one knew that she was really a prostitute.
+This depresses Holden, since he can imagine her buying it in a store where no one knew that she was really a prostitute, like maybe he'd feel better if he'd stop imagining these depressing scenarios.

 Sunny is a bad conversationalist and just wants to get the sex over with already.

 Holden's not up for it, so he makes up a story about having had a recent operation on his clavichord, which isn't so much a part of the body as it is a musical instrument.
-Sunny doesn't know this.
+Sunny doesn't know this, of course.

 She does, however, think Holden is cute, much like a guy in the movies.
 So she sits in his lap.